Reintroducing Straight-Through Estimators as Principled Methods for Stochastic Binary Networks: Latent Weights do Exist!

-The gradient in the latent weights, $\vh^t$, can be estimated by~\cref{alg:STE} with the simplification $2 F' = 1$.
-We obtained that {\em the method of~\citet[][Alg.1]{hubara2016binarized} with stochastic rounding and with real-valued weights identified with $\veta$ is equivalent to PGD on $\veta$ with constraints $\eta\in[-1,1]^m$ and ST gradient estimate~\cref{alg:STE}} and thus is a sound optimization scheme\footnote{In the projected SGD setting there are convergence guarantees at least in the convex setting.}. \paragraph{Mirror Descent} As an alternative approach to handle constraints $\vtheta\in[0,1]^m$, we study the application of mirror descent (MD) and connect it with the identity ST update variants.
+where $\vh^t = \nabla_\veta \E_{\vw\sim p(\vw|F(\veta))}[\L(\vw)] \ \ \text{and} \ \ \eps' = 4\eps$.
+The gradient in the latent weights, $\vh^t$, can be estimated by~\cref{alg:STE} and simplifies by expanding $2 F' = 1$.
+We obtained that {\em the emperically proposed method of~\citet[][Alg.1]{hubara2016binarized} with stochastic rounding and with real-valued weights identified with $\veta$ is equivalent to PGD on $\veta$ with constraints $\eta\in[-1,1]^m$ and ST gradient by~\cref{alg:STE}}. \paragraph{Mirror Descent} As an alternative approach to handle constraints $\vtheta\in[0,1]^m$, we study the application of mirror descent (MD) and connect it with the identity ST update variants.
 A step of MD is found by solving the following proximal problem: